Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/modes.rst

    The Mode select menu.

-*Modes* are an object-oriented feature, that means that the available modes vary depending on the selected active object's type -- most of them only enable the default *Object Mode* (like cameras, lights, etc.).
+*Modes* are an object-oriented feature, which means that the available modes vary depending on the selected active object's type -- most of them only enable the default *Object Mode* (like cameras, lights, etc.).